CristianRomero1234/App_asistente_estudio/README.md

 ```

+### Step 3

-For the next step, we will create our "Navigation bar".
+We will create our "Navigation bar".
-We will include links to google search, google calendar, also placeholder links "#" for other features of our web page.
+Include links to google search, google calendar, also placeholder links "#" for other features of our web page.
-Notice the use of semantic HTML, other good practices are to include unique "id" attributes for each element inside <body>
+Notice the use of semantic HTML on the example, other good practices are to include unique "id" attributes for each element inside <body>

 ---
 ```html